MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P08-Adding-Notes/content.md

 #Saving the Note

-When a user is finished creating their note, we need a way to store the new note in the `notes` array in the List Notes View Controller.
+When a user is finished creating their note, we need a way to store the new note in the `notes` array in the List Notes Table View Controller.
 Whenever we need to pass data between view controllers, we use segues (or unwind segues)!

 > [action]
 Update the `prepareForSegue()` method in the Display Note View Controller class to the following: